rolandmueller/bigdata/streamlit.md

 # Adding code to Git and Github

 In VS Code, click on the Source Control side icon (on the left side).
 Click on the button `Initialize Repository`.
 Now you should see at the Source Control panel files that are not yet checked in.
 Click on the `+` symbol next to Changes to stage all files.
-Enter a Commit Message and commit the changes.
+Enter the commit message "Ini and commit the changes.
 Then, publish the branch to GitHub.
+You should regularly commit your changes during this project.

 # Requirements

 The dashboard should have the following interactive widgets:
-1. a year slider to control the year (only one year will be displayed)
+1. A year slider to control the year (only one year will be displayed)
-2. a multiselect widget for selecting one or more countries
+2. A multi-select widget for selecting one or more countries

 The dashboard does **NOT** to have to be animated (like the Gapminder one).

 The bubble chart should show the following KPIs:
-1. On the x-axis: the **logarithmic** Gross Natition Income (GNI) per captia (inflation-adjusted and converted to $ based on purchasing power parity (PPP)).
-The maximal x value should be **constant** independent what you select, so that you can more easily compare the charts.
+1. On the x-axis: the **logarithmic** Gross National Income (GNI) per capita (inflation-adjusted and converted to $ based on purchasing power parity (PPP)).
+The maximal x value should be **constant** independent of what you select, so that you can more easily compare the charts.
 2. On the y-axis: Life expectancy
 3. Size of the bubble: population
 4. Color: Country